Reach-Above/reach-above.github.io/ATSRAC2022.md

             hidden: false,
             title: 'Future Challenges',
             image: '',
-            description: 'Recruiting members for the Committee especially younger members of the community; increasing community engagement for active transportation especially pedestrian traffic; Working with partners to increase active transportation linked to tourism and local economy.',
+            description: 'Recruiting members for the Committee especially younger members of the community;<br> increasing community engagement for active transportation especially pedestrian traffic;<br> Working with partners to increase active transportation linked to tourism and local economy.',
             location: {
                 center: [-78.59736, 43.95960],
                 zoom: 11.26,